How to DIY shutters for the enhanced comfort and beauty of your home

 The control arm that will open and close your slats can be placed on the front or back.
 The arm is a flat sheet of metal that joins the slats together.
 For this, each slat needs a notch cut out on the back.
 Use a table saw and raise the blade 5/8 of an inch.
 Clamp several slats together, then cut a notch the same thickness as the saw blade.

-Your slat holes need to be exactly in the centre of each slat to ensure even gaps between them.
-Use a drill press and drill straight and evenly centred holes.
+Your slat holes need to be precisely in the center of each slat to ensure even gaps between them.
+Use a drill press and drill straight and evenly centered holes.

 Step 5: Chamfer the rail boards